 We use a natural reed bed system to treat all of our sewage and wastewater, returning it back to the environment clean and safe.
 In fact, as an added bonus, the ponds that we created for the reed bed system now provide another fantastic natural habitat for our wildlife.

-We've already planted approximately 1,000 indigenous trees (species that are naturally found in this area) and 500 conifers around The Milky Way, and in 2005 we planted 3,500 more conifers in our maze.
-We've recently been working with the South West Forestry Commission and have completed the planting of an additional 35,000 indigenous trees covering 50 acres of land which surrounds the Milky Way.
+We planted approximately 1,000 indigenous trees (species that are naturally found in this area) and 500 conifers around The Milky Way in aroound 2000, and in 2005 we planted 3,500 more conifers in our maze.
+More recently we've worked with the South West Forestry Commission and have completed the planting of an additional 35,000 indigenous trees covering 50 acres of land which surrounds the Milky Way.

 A few years ago we created another pond with an island in the middle to attract wildlife.
 We now have fish in the pond (we didn't put them there, so their eggs must have been carried here by birds!) and plenty of wildlife inhabiting the island and surroundings.
 These include wild Canadian geese, a pair of nesting mallards, two pairs of nesting moorhens and a visiting heron.